Skip to Main Content

 Sourcing as the Organizing Principle

-The case for Anatolian food is ultimately a case about ingredients.
+The case for Anatolian food is ultimately about ingredients.
 Where French or Japanese haute cuisine is often discussed through technique, Turkish cooking rewards conversation through provenance: the quality of the olive oil, the source of the lamb, the drying method for the spices, the acidity level in the yogurt.
 These are not decorative details.
 They determine whether a dish reaches the register that makes Anatolian food compelling or collapses into something generic.

 Across American restaurants working with this tradition, the sourcing gap between high and low execution is sharper than in most other cuisines.
 A well-sourced Turkish kitchen will use lamb from animals raised on appropriate pasture, pul biber that retains its oily depth rather than arriving as dusty flakes, and dairy with enough fat content to carry the weight of dishes like haydari or cacık.
 The difference between those ingredients and commodity substitutes is not subtle.
 It shows up in texture, finish, and the kind of persistence a dish has after the plate is cleared.
-This is the standard against which any serious Anatolian kitchen is measured, and it is the frame through which Anatolian Kitchen in Palo Alto is leading understood.
+This is the standard against which any serious Anatolian kitchen is measured, and it is the frame through which Anatolian Kitchen in Palo Alto is understood.

 Where Anatolian Kitchen Sits in the Palo Alto Context